 2nd and 4th Monday

 We want our neighbors to have the dignity of shopping for themselves.
 Freedom of choice also means we give away food more wisely and without waste.
-If one of our neighbors just doesn’t like canned beets, we don’t hand them canned beets.
-Someone else will like them and will take them if they want.
-Our pantry is a “supplemental pantry”.
-That means we don’t promise to have items from every food group every time we’re open.
-We buy our food from Second Harvest Gleaners, a distributor of surplus food.
+If one of our neighbors just doesn’t like canned beets, we don’t hand them canned beets- it's that simple.
+Someone else will like them and will take them if they want to.
+Our selection of food also varies, and is different from week to week.

+Second Harvest Gleaners is a distributor of surplus food.
 We order from their stock every week, knowing that their stock changes every week.
 This allows our neighbors to select our items at no cost and use their grocery money for other things at the store.

 We remember when once, a troubled looking woman came through our door.
-She was driving by with her husband and five kids and saw our “pantry open” sign.
+She was driving by with her husband and five kids when she saw our “pantry open” sign.
 She asked what she needed to do to qualify to use our pantry.
-One of our parishioners looked at her, smiled, and said, “You don’t need to do anything…here’s a couple empty bags…take what you need.”
-You could just see a huge weight was lifted from her shoulders, and she and her husband chose what they needed and went on their way.
-We haven’t seen them since, but we know that we entertained angels that day.
+One of our parishioners looked at her, smiled, and said, “You don’t need to do anything.
+Here’s a couple empty bags.
+Take what you need.”
+You could see a huge weight was lifted from her shoulders, and she and her husband chose what they needed and went on their way.
+We haven’t seen them since, but we know that we could be a blessing to that family that day.